allexlima/wiki-rag-dtbricks/README.md

 > ```bash
 > make demo-load   # Interactive dataset selector → loads pages + images into MediaWiki
 > ```
 > This presents an arrow-key menu listing all datasets under `mediawiki/dataset/`.
-The project ships with **astromotores** — a 15-page PT-BR space car repair manual with 75 SVG technical diagrams.
-You can also add your own: create a folder in `mediawiki/dataset/` with `*.md` files and an `images/` subdirectory, and it will appear automatically.
+The project ships with **astromotores** — a 15-page PT-BR space car repair manual with 77 SVG technical diagrams.
+You can also add your own: create a folder in `mediawiki/dataset/` with `*.md` files, an `images/` subdirectory, and optionally a `questions/ground_truth_test.jsonl` for evaluation, and it will appear automatically.
 >
 > To wipe all wiki content and re-ingest a different dataset:
 > ```bash